 The regulations and other related information, including the application for written consent, are available on the CDI web site at 1033 application filing requirements including Frequently Asked Questions.

 A prohibited person who proposes to engage in the business of insurance in California must file a 1033 consent waiver application, pay the application fee, provide all required documentation and receive written consent before becoming engaged in such business.

-A prohibited person who intends to engage in or become licensed in the business of insurance in California with a foreign insurer or a nonresident licensee must obtain the written consent of his or her domiciliary insurance regulatory official prior to engaging or continuing to engage in the business of insurance in California.
+A prohibited person who intends to engage in or become licensed in the business of insurance in California with a foreign insurer or a nonresident licensee must obtain the written consent of his or her domiciliary insurance regulatory official and the Commissioner prior to engaging in the business of insurance in California.

 It is the responsibility of insurers and producers to make a diligent effort to identify employees or prospective employees who may be prohibited persons, and to ensure that prohibited persons are not engaging in the business of insurance in violation of the Act or CDI's regulations.

 Questions concerning this notice may be directed to:

 Sacramento, CA 95814-4313